farihahahmed/XAI-for-battery-lifetime-prediction/README.md

 3. increased trust battery manufacturers and EV consumers using this model--overcoming a massive barrier to the wider deployment of Lithium-ion batteries
 4. a call for greater deployment of XAI in all fields (we demonstrate that it is indeed possible to have both explainable and accurate AI, in order to increase societal trust in AI)

-for more info, read our paper!
+See full paper for more details.